The automorphism group functor of the N=4 Lie conformal superalgebra: Comments on the functor

-For the $N=4$ Lie conformal superalgebra $\mathcal{F}$, we take $V$ to be the $k$--vector space spanned by (see Section~\ref{sec:basic}).
-From theorem~\ref{thm:auto_int}, it is also true that for every $k$--differential ring $\mathcal{R}=(R,\delta)$ such that $R$ is an integral domain.
+For the $N=4$ Lie conformal superalgebra $\mathcal{F}$, we take $W=V$ to be the $k$--vector space as in (\ref{eq:vectorspace}) in Section~\ref{sec:basic}.
+It is known from Theorem~\ref{thm:auto_int} that for every $k$--differential ring $\mathcal{R}=(R,\delta)$ with $R$ an integral domain.